Sterling1111/CS497_Homework_1/README.md

 The algorithm uses bottom up dynamic programming to compute the solution.
 That is to say it computes the min for 0 then 1 then 2... up to amount.
 The time complexity is O(amount * coins.size()).
 The space complexity is O(amount).

+# CS497 Homework 9

+## Longest Valid Parenthesis
+The algorithm builds up the solution from the bottom up with dynamic programming.
+The idea is to keep a cache that is the largest subsequence of elements that ends in position i.
+It will be initialized to 0 at first.
+If we encounter a ')' then we compute the result based off the cache.
+It it is '(' then it could not be the end so cache will remain 0.
+The time complexity is O(n) and the space complexity is O(n) for the cache.

+## Maximum Subarray
+The algorithm keeps track of the sum of the current subarray and a running sum which is the max of all subarrays seen so far.
+On each iteration of the loop it adds the next element to the subarray and keeps the larger of the sum and the elem.
+Then it compares that max to the running max and takes the larger.
+At the end it returns the max.
+The time complexity is O(n) and space is O(1).

+## Unique Paths
+The algorithm uses dp to build the solution.
+There is only 1 path to get to the end of the first row and end of first column.
+For the middle section it is the number of paths from above + the number of paths from the left.
+The time complexity is O(n * m) and the space complexity is O(n * m).

+## Unique Paths 2
+The algorithm is similar to the unique path solution.
+First we need to set the values for the first row and first column.
+They are all 1 until we encounter a 1 and then the rest after that will be 0 as they can never be reached.
+Then we proceed with the dp as before except if we encounter a 1 then we set dp at the index to 0 as it can never be reached.
+The time complexity is O(n * m) and the space complexity is O(n * m).